Spencer Cavendish, 8th Duke of Devonshire

 Spencer Compton Cavendish, 8th Duke of Devonshire (23 July 1833 – 24 March 1908), styled Lord Cavendish of Keighley between 1834 and 1858 and Marquess of Hartington between 1858 and 1891, was a British statesman.
-He has the distinction of having held leading positions in three political parties: leading the Liberal Party, the Liberal Unionist Party and the Conservative Party in either the House of Commons or the House of Lords.
+He has the distinction of having held leading positions in three political parties: at different times he led Liberal Party, the Liberal Unionist Party and the Conservative Party in either the House of Commons or the House of Lords.
 After 1886 he increasingly voted with the Conservatives.
 He declined to become prime minister on three occasions, because the circumstances were never right.
-Historian and politician Roy Jenkins said he was "too easy-going and too little of a party man."
+Historian and politician Roy Jenkins said he was "too easy-going and too little of a party man".
 He held some passions, but he rarely displayed them regarding the most controversial issues of the day.

 Background and education

 Devonshire was the eldest son of William Cavendish, 2nd Earl of Burlington, who succeeded his cousin as Duke of Devonshire in 1858, and Lady Blanche Cavendish (née Howard).
 Lord Frederick Cavendish and Lord Edward Cavendish were his younger brothers.
 He was educated at Trinity College, Cambridge, where he graduated as MA in 1854, having taken a Second in the Mathematical Tripos.
 He later was made honorary LLD in 1862, and as DCL at Oxford University in 1878.

 In later life he continued his interests in education as Chancellor of his old university from 1892, and of Manchester University from 1907 until his death.
 He was Lord Rector of Edinburgh University from 1877 to 1880.